MohitGoel92/Classification/README.md

 From the diagram above, we state that AUC of 0.9 means high true positives and low false positives.

-**Note:** Is it better to use the ROC for data with balanced classes.
+**Note:** It is better to use the ROC for data with balanced classes.

 ## Precision-Recall Curve